Unitarian Church in Ireland: Former communities and churches

 Presbyterian Church, Strand Street from an illustration in 1821.
-The building still stands and is today operating as a gay bar 2 Strand Street.

 In the past there were Unitarian communities in Clonmel, Co.
 Tipperary, as early as 1666, who met from 1789 to 1924 at the Unitarian Chapel (built in 1838) in Wellington Street, and Bandon, as early as the 1600s but met at the Unitarian Presbyterian Church, built by Rev. Edward King, sometimes called The Old Preaching House or The Seekers Church, in Bandon, from 1813 to 1908.
 It became a bakery and more recently an agricultural supplies store.
 There were also communities in Tipperary Town and a Presbyterian (Unitarian) Church in Fethard.

 Prior to being based in Stephens Green, Unitarians had premises in Wood Street which moved to (Great) Strand Street in 1764, Cook Street joined Strand Street in 1787, and New Row which moved to Eustace Street in Dublin, the Eustace Street and Strand Street Congregations merged to form the new Dublin Unitarian Church on Stephens Green.

 Congregations and churches

-Synod of Munster

-The Synod of Munster consists of five churches.
-Currently, only two active church congregations from the Republic of Ireland are operating: the Cork Unitarian church and the Dublin Unitarian church.
-The Cork and Dublin Unitarian churches produce the monthly magazine Oscailt.
+The Synod of Munster is still one of the three presbyteries of the Non-subscribing Presbyterian Church of Ireland.
+Its two churches in the Republic of Ireland produce the monthly magazine Oscailt.
+A fellowship in Limerick began holding monthly Unitarian services in 2014, first at the Limerick School Project and then at the University of Limerick's interfaith Contemplative Centre, but disbanded in 2019.